 - Questioning – You may be questioned by the police before or after your arrest.
 If you are questioned before an arrest, the police do not have enough information to make an arrest.
 They are looking for it.
 They police may also make an arrest based on probable cause that you were involved with a crime and then question you afterward.
 If the police do not obtain more information during post-arrest questioning, there may not be enough for the prosecutors to move forward with charges or obtain an indictment from a grand jury.
 Whether you are questioned before or after an arrest, you have the right to remain silent and to contact an attorney.
 The best thing you can do for yourself is to be polite to the police, yet specifically, state you will not answer any questions without your attorney present.
 Then, contact our criminal defense lawyers at Luftman, Heck & Associates as soon as possible.

 - Arrest – The police cannot arrest whoever they want, whenever they want.
-Criminal procedure requires that they have probable cause to believe you were in involved with the commission of a crime or an arrest warrant, which also must be based on probable cause.
+Columbus criminal procedure requires that they have probable cause to believe you were in involved with the commission of a crime or an arrest warrant, which also must be based on probable cause.
 You could be arrested soon after a crime is committed or after days, weeks, or months of a police investigation.
 You may not even be arrested until prosecutors obtain a grand jury indictment.
 No matter the situation that leads up to your arrest, you have a number of constitutional rights during this time.
 You have the right to remain silent and to know that anything you say or do can be used against you in court.
 You also have the right to an attorney.
 After your arrest, you should politely decline to answer any questions until you have an attorney present.
 Call Luftman, Heck & Associates right away.
-We will work on having you released as soon as possible.
+Our team of experienced Columbus criminal defense attorneys will work on having you released as soon as possible.

 - Post-Arrest Investigation – After you are arrested, whether it is shortly after the crime took place or after a good deal of investigatory work, the police have more to do.
 Just because you are arrested does not mean you will be charged with a crime or that the prosecution has a strong case against you.
 You will be questioned after your arrest, and you should contact an attorney as soon as possible.
 After or during your arrest, the police may execute search warrants for your home, place of work, vehicle, and other private proper in the hopes of obtaining more evidence.
 They may run more lab tests, such as comparing your DNA to substances found at the scene.
 Also, the police will fact check any answers you give them, such as confirming your alibi for the time of the crime.
 The police may speak with other suspects and witnesses for the first or a subsequent time to see if their testimony supports or contradicts your own.